 - However, India realized that the success or failure of its position in a new international order would depend upon the support or opposition to its efforts in China.

 - Nehru wanted to win the support of China and Nehru believed that an East led by India and China could guide the world morally at a time when the Western thought process was being guided by polarized ideological

 - Thus, Nehru’s idea of China was based on cooperation than containment.
 This is the reason why Nehru even invited Zhou Enlai to the Bandung Conference.

-- Nehru wanted to build India’s relationship with Chinese on the enduring historical connections of the two as civilizational states.
+- Nehru wanted to build India’s relationship with the Chinese on the enduring historical connections of the two as civilizational states.

-- Vallabhbhai Patel, in contrast, had been a keen advocate of a more cautious approach and Patel advocated for a military build-up for India and creation of roads near the China border, along with other vital infrastructure.
+- Vallabhbhai Patel, in contrast, had been a keen advocate of a more cautious approach and Patel advocated for a military build-up for India and the creation of roads near the China border, along with other vital infrastructure.